A Superb Old New Guinea Pigment Dish Sepik River Area East Sepik Province Papua New Guinea

-Small ornate bowls like this example were used for mixing ochre colours to paint important ceremonial objects.
-Ochre was mixed with a bit coconut oil to act as a binder to get it to stick well to the painted surfaces of ceremonial artworks.
+This finely carved old pigment dish is from the Middle Sepik River area of Papua New Guinea.
+Small ornate bowls like this example were used for mixing ochre colors to paint important ceremonial objects.
+Ochre was mixed with a bit of coconut oil to act as a binder to get it to stick well to the painted surfaces of ceremonial artworks.

 This fine example is carved in the form of a turtle or some other small totemic animal.
-The bowl is incorporated into its body of the turtle figure and the legs are carved outside the bowl.
+The bowl is incorporated into the body of the turtle figure and the legs are carved outside the bowl.
 There is a carved turtle head at one end and its tail at the other.
 Pigment dishes were usually owned by old men who had kept and used them their whole lives.
 Sometimes they were family heirlooms used over several generations.

 The Todd Barlin Collection of New Guinea Art and Oceanic & Aboriginal Art